PGA History of Golf

 Screenshot of the PGA history of golf

-The history of golf dates back to the 1400s when it developed from a more rudimentary form of stick and ball game.
-Through the centuries, the nature of the game has changed tremendously with the rules changing variably over different countries.
+The history of golf dates back to the 1400s when it developed from a more rudimentary stick-and-ball game.
+Through the centuries, the game changed significantly, with rules varying across different countries.

-The greatest changes to the sport came in the 1800s when the ball design and golf clubs were changed.
-During this period also some form of formality was introduced to the game with the establishment of formal tournaments such as the British Open which offered money awards to the winners.
-Previously golf was played for fun and the rewards were mainly from bets among the players.
+The greatest changes to the sport came in the 1800s when ball design and golf clubs evolved.
+During this period, a more formal structure was also introduced to the game with the establishment of tournaments such as the British Open, which offered prize money to the winners.
+Previously, golf was played mainly for fun, and the rewards usually came from bets among the players.

-Initially golf was largely popular in the regions around England and Scotland.
+Initially, golf was most popular in regions around England and Scotland.
 The sport was introduced in the United States at the close of the 18th century.
-All through the 19th century, it remained a largely unpopular game and trailed other sports such as horse racing and baseball that had gained more ground in the US.
-The greatest shift in golf's popularity would later come with the establishment of the Professional Golfers' Association of America in the early 1900s.
+Throughout the 19th century, it remained relatively unpopular and trailed other sports such as horse racing and baseball, which had gained more ground in the U.S. The biggest shift in golf's popularity came later with the establishment of the Professional Golfers' Association of America in the early 1900s.

-In the 1900s the sport was gradually becoming popular in both Britain and the US with several players increasingly participating in the amateur and professional golf tournaments.
+In the 1900s, the sport gradually became more popular in both Britain and the U.S., with more players participating in amateur and professional golf tournaments.

-In 1916, Rodman Wanamaker, a wealthy businessman in the US invited a group of both professional and top amateur golfers to lay ground for a professional association that would see a boost in revenues from the sport.
-An organizing committee was put in place to facilitate the setting up of the club.
-The organizing committee was made up of some notable names such as James Hepburn, James Maiden and Robert White.
+In 1916, Rodman Wanamaker, a wealthy businessman in the U.S., invited a group of professional and top amateur golfers to lay the groundwork for a professional association that would help increase revenue from the sport.
+An organizing committee was put in place to facilitate the establishment of the club.
+The committee included notable names such as James Hepburn, James Maiden, and Robert White.

 Did You Know?